Excel-DNA/Tutorials/SpecialTopics/IntelliSenseForVBAFunctions/README.md

 End Function
 ```

-To enable the Excel-DNA IntelliSense requires the ExcelDna.IntelliSense.xll (or ExcelDna.IntelliSense64.xll) add-in to be loaded, and then function descriptions provided as:
+To enable the Excel-DNA IntelliSense you need to load the ExcelDna.IntelliSense.xll (or ExcelDna.IntelliSense64.xll) add-in.
+You then provide function descriptions in:
-* A special (possibly hidden) worksheet,
+* a special (possibly hidden) worksheet,
-* An extra file next to the workbook or add-in with the descriptions in xml format, or
+* an extra file next to the workbook or add-in with the descriptions in xml format, or
-* The same xml format information saved in the 'CustomXML' properties of the workbook.
+* the same xml format information saved in the 'CustomXML' properties of the workbook.

 #### Create function descriptions worksheet